Caspar W. Collins

-Caspar Weaver Collins (September 30, 1844 to July 26, 1865) was an American Union Army officer who served in the 11th Ohio Volunteer Cavalry in the American west.
+Caspar Weaver Collins (September 30, 1844 – July 26, 1865) was an American Union Army officer who served in the 11th Ohio Volunteer Cavalry in the American west.
 He is the namesake for Fort Caspar (historically known as Fort Casper), from which Casper, Wyoming derives its name.
 He was the son of William O. Collins, a Colonel who had command of the 11th Ohio Volunteer Cavalry.
 Caspar Collins was killed in the Battle of Platte Bridge on July 26, 1865.

 Early life

 Caspar Collins was born in the family home in Hillsboro, Ohio on September 30, 1844 to William and Catherine Collins.
 He had two sisters, Josephine and Mary.

 Military career

 On June 30, 1863, Caspar was commissioned as second lieutenant for Company G of the 11th Ohio Volunteer Cavalry, one of four companies recruited by William Collins.
 Company G would be assigned to outposts from Fort Laramie to South Pass Station.
 On May 1, 1865, he was promoted to first lieutenant.